chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/docker.md

 ## Observability with Docker

 Chroma is instrumented with [OpenTelemetry](https://opentelemetry.io/) hooks for observability.
-We currently only exports OpenTelemetry [traces](https://opentelemetry.io/docs/concepts/signals/traces/).
+We currently only export OpenTelemetry [traces](https://opentelemetry.io/docs/concepts/signals/traces/).
 These should allow you to understand how requests flow through the system and quickly identify bottlenecks.

 Tracing is configured with four environment variables: